Daniel-JKP/first_project/README.md

 # SQL_simple_queries
-This is my first project where I perform descriptive analyses through various SELECT statements on one table.
+This is my first project, made through DataCamp, where I perform one cleaning task as well as descriptive analyses through various SELECT statements on one table.

-The dataset and exercises was part of a SQL course on Datacamp.
+On DataCamp, the project is called 'Analyzing NYC Public School Test Result Scores'.